Create a Complex Reactor Script

 _outOfRegion

-to record that is has strayed.
+to record that it has strayed.
 This can happen multiple times as the item is transported. - Item is exported to a new country market area, allowing it to move there as expected.

 - Item is finally sold to an end consumer.
-The supply chain information is removed, and details of the sale are recorded on it.
+The supply chain information is removed, and details of the sale are recorded.

 This is codified in the following action type table, along with the effects on the Thng (recorded in its customFields